 Target Audience

 The Bank offers direct-to-consumer unsecured credit cards to the target market of this Program, which is consumers ranging from the ‘prime’ to the ’subprime’ portion of the credit spectrum.
 This product aims to meet the transacting & credit needs of these consumers and enable customers at the lower end of the credit spectrum an opportunity to rebuild their credit.
 This product also targets thin credit file customers to primarily give them access to credit and help build their credit history.
+Cards are not issued in the following states: Colorado, Iowa, New York, Vermont, West Virginia, and Wisconsin

 APRs, Credit Lines, and Annual Membership Fees